CampusGhanta

 Bollywood has an oversupply of syrupy heroes – that guy who tops BA exams, makes Maa proud, romances a girl, does not touch her till marriage, gives a moral science lecture to the baddie before beating him up only to later hand him over to the cops.
 Not that we hate that guy, but he’s a tad too “LOL! look, jackass!” to take.

 Our fascination with badass heroes started pretty late.
-In a country obsessed with the moral high-ground, it took an angry young man to bend rules to do what is right.
-It’s been a procession since then – some unintentionally hilarious, some cool enough to be imitated.
-We draw up a list for you.
-Check out!
+In a country obsessed with the moral high ground, it took an angry young man to bend rules to do what is right.

-Most Badass Bollywood Characters
+7 Most Badass Bollywood Characters Ever Filmed

 SAIF ALI KHAN as LANGDA TYAGI (OMKARA)